 Significant borrower with highest credit rating

 Kommuninvest borrows money in capital markets in Sweden and internationally, which funds lending to municipalities and regions.
-Demand for secure issuers remained good during the year and Kommuninvest was able to meet its funding plans on competitive terms.
-At the end of the year, total funding amounted to SEK 450.8 (397.4) billion.
+Despite considerable global concerns regarding the trend in the corona pandemic, the Company’s strategic funding markets have functioned well with a favourable demand for Kommuninvest’s bonds.
+Kommuninvest was able to fulfil its funding plans at competitive rates.
+At the end of the year, total funding amounted to SEK 492.9 (446.8) billion in nominal terms.

-In addition to the EUR market, our strategic funding markets are the SEK and USD markets, both in terms of traditional funding and what is termed as sustainable funding, that is, green bonds.
-The Company also addresses a tactical market in the form of Uridashi funding in the Japanese market.
-Kommuninvest strives to maintain an even distribution between domestic and international funding.
+Our strategic funding markets are the SEK, USD and EUR markets, both in terms of traditional funding and what is termed as sustainable funding.
+The Company also addresses a tactical market in the form of Uridashi funding from

 Focus on increased benchmark funding